Lightweight Sprint Championship 2021

 Note: Novice drivers looking to move up to Club100 must attend a Test Session prior to racing.

-New for 2020.
-The Lightweight sprint championship Class 3 is open to brand new rookie status drivers, plus drivers that competed in 2019 who never managed to qualify for a B Final.
+The Lightweight sprint championship Class 3 is open to brand new rookie status drivers, plus drivers that competed in 2020 who never managed to qualify for a B Final.

 Class 3 drivers are grouped together at the rear of each race heat.